 This is hands down my personal favorite hotel in Morro Bay.
 Anderson Inn is a small, family-run waterfront gem with just a handful of beautifully designed rooms—each with a private balcony overlooking the harbor.

 The view of Morro Rock from the room is unforgettable: sea otters play in the water below, herons glide by, and if you leave the window open at night, you can hear sea lions calling across the bay.
 It’s the kind of place that feels magical the moment you step inside.
-Check current rates and availability here.

 Location: Directly on the Embarcadero